zackmdavis/Less_Wrong_Drafts/conversations-with-cade-metz-on-the-rationalists.md

 **CM**: I didn't say that.
 What I pointed out—well, we won't go into that.
 They're worried about people calling that out.
 Why are they worried about that?

-**ZMD**: In the late teens and early 2020s, we saw that like cultural trend of cancellations.
+**ZMD**: In the late teens and early 2020s, we saw that cultural trend of cancellations.
 You lived through these years, I don't feel like I should have to explain this.

 **CM**: So you're saying that because of that trend, Yudkowsky and the people around him are bowing to this because of that.